geodynamics/aspect/CONTRIBUTING.md

     how to reproduce it.

 ## Making ASPECT better
-As mentioned ASPECT is a community project, and we are encouraging all kinds of contributions.
-Obvious candidates for such contributions are implementations of new plugins as discussed in the manual, since they are typically self-contained and do not require much knowledge of the details of the remaining code.
+ASPECT is a community project, and we are encouraging all kinds of contributions.
+Obvious candidates are implementations of new plugins as discussed in the manual, since they are typically self-contained and do not require much knowledge of the details of the remaining code.
 Other much appreciated contributions are new examples (cookbooks, tests, or benchmarks), extended documentation (every paragraph helps), and in particular fixing typos or updating outdated documentation.
-Obviously, however, we also encourage contributions to the core functionality in any form!
+Obviously, we also encourage contributions to the core functionality in any form!
 If you consider making a larger contribution to the core functionality, please open a new [issue](https://github.com/geodynamics/aspect/issues/new) first, to discuss your idea with one of the maintainers.
-This allows us to give you early advice and prevents you from spending much time on a project that might already be planned, or that conflicts with other plans.
+This allows us to give you early feedback and prevents you from spending much time on a project that might already be planned, or that conflicts with other plans.

 To make a change to ASPECT you should: